Secure and Protect Yourself & Family

 What is a Calorie Calculator?

-Think of it like fuel for your body.
+Think of calories like fuel for your body.
 Just like a car needs the right amount of fuel to run smoothly, your body needs the right number of calories to function well, whether you are resting, walking, working out, or even sleeping.

-The calorie calculator uses trusted scientific methods like the Mifflin-St..
-Jeor Equation or the Harris-Benedict Formula to give you an accurate estimate of your body’s calorie needs.
+The calorie calculator uses trusted scientific methods like the Mifflin-St. Jeor Equation or the Harris-Benedict Formula to give you an accurate estimate of your body’s calorie needs.

 Why Use a Calorie Calculator?